DevExpress/testcafe/docs/articles/documentation/test-api/identify-the-browser-and-platform.md

 }
 ```

-If the operating system cannot be detected, TestCafe sets the `os.name` property to `'Other'`.
+If the operating system cannot be detected, the `os.name` property is set to `'Other'`.
+The `os.version` property defaults to `'0.0'` if TestCafe is unable to determine the OS version.

 ### engine